 For something more chic and sophisticated on your solid-colored walls, you could hang up some black and white photographs.
 They could be personal pictures or artistic images that just resonate with you.

 If you have a creative streak, you could even make your own DIY artwork.
 Alternatively, you can find hundreds of online printables in the public domain.
 From Renaissance paintings to periodic posters – the options are limitless.
+You could also create your own art with glass pebbles or toy marbles.

 Be sure to go thrift-store and garage-sale hunting.
 You might find a gorgeous piece of art that compliments your living room beautifully.